waynegraham/registry.clir.org/_projects/2012-more-access-less-backlog-basic-processing-at-the-ka.md

 ---
 layout: project
-title: "More Access, Less Backlog: Basic Processing at the Kansas State Historical Society"
+title: More Access, Less Backlog: Basic Processing at the Kansas State Historical Society
 ---